 Furthermore, it is important to enhance beneficiary access to appropriate treatments for obesity, which could result in decreased healthcare costs and lower obesity rates.
 Behavioral weight management treatment has been identified as an effective first-line treatment for obesity with an average initial weight loss of 8-10 percent.
-This percentage weight loss is associated with a significant risk reduction for diabetes and CVD (Wadden, Butryn & Wilson, 2007).
-Evidence also shows that when provided 14 or more high-intensity behavioral intervention sessions of face-to-face individual or group treatment across 6 months, participants lose up to 8 percent of their weight during that time and experience improvements in heart disease risk factors and quality of life (Wadden, Tronieri, & Butryn, 2020).
-There is also evidence that high-intensity behavioral counseling is effective, whether delivered inperson, by phone, or electronically (Tronieri et al., 2019).
-Moreover, Intensive Behavioral Therapy (IBT) for obesity provided by Registered Dietitian Nutritionists for 6-12 months shows significant mean weight loss of up to 10 percent of body weight, maintained over one year's time (Raynor & Champagne, 2016).
-Despite the evidence that supports weight management counseling, the rate of use in primary care for patients with obesity decreased by 10 percent from 39.9 percent in 1995-1996 to 29.9 percent in 2007-2008 (Kraschnewski et al., 2013).
+This percentage weight loss is associated with a significant risk reduction for diabetes and CVD (9).
+Evidence also shows that when provided 14 or more high-intensity behavioral intervention sessions of face-to-face individual or group treatment across 6 months, participants lose up to 8 percent of their weight during that time and experience improvements in heart disease risk factors and quality of life (10).
+There is also evidence that high-intensity behavioral counseling is effective, whether delivered in-person, by phone, or electronically (11).
+Moreover, Intensive Behavioral Therapy (IBT) for obesity provided by Registered Dietitian Nutritionists for 6-12 months shows significant mean weight loss of up to 10 percent of body weight, maintained over one year's time (12).
+Despite the evidence that supports weight management counseling, the rate of use in primary care for patients with obesity decreased by 10 percent from 39.9 percent in 1995-1996 to 29.9 percent in 2007-2008 (13).
 Weight management counseling during primary care visits further declined from 33 percent to 21 percent between 2008-2009 and 2012-2013.
-This suggests that obesity management in primary care remains suboptimal (Fitzpatrick & Stevens, 2017).
+This suggests that obesity management in primary care remains suboptimal (14).
 Therefore, screening for BMI and follow-up is critical and will help in reaching the quality goals of population health and cost reduction.
-However, due to concerns for other underlying conditions (such as bone health) or nutrition related deficiencies providers are cautioned to use their best clinical judgment and when considering weight management programs for overweight patients, especially the elderly (National Heart, Lung, and Blood Institute [NHLBI] Obesity Education Initiative, 1998, p.
-91).
+However, due to concerns for other underlying conditions (such as bone health) or nutrition related deficiencies providers are cautioned to use their best clinical judgment and when considering weight management programs for overweight patients, especially the elderly (15).